The Ultimate Blueprint Drop — Modern Paraphrase | nocap.bible

 The Full Dimensions 📐

 On the west side, facing the separated yard, sits a building seventy cubits wide with five-cubit-thick walls and a length of ninety cubits.
-The guide measures the Temple complex itself: a hundred cubits long.
+The guide measures the complex itself: a hundred cubits long.
 The yard and the western building with its walls — also a hundred cubits.
 The east front of the temple and the yard — a hundred cubits wide.

 Everything comes out to a hundred.
 Symmetry on every axis.
 The precision here is lowkey staggering — this temple isn't just functional, it's architecturally perfect.
 God's design reflects His nature: ordered, complete, nothing out of place.